Are you a group or business in Indiana interested in zero waste workshops? Get in touch – I love holding them!

 It’s all well and good to read books and blog posts describing a lifestyle and how to live it, but it’s another thing entirely to experience it for yourself.
 I know personally zero waste workshops opened my mind to exciting possibilities and empowered me to make tangible differences!

 Creating something themselves gives people pride of ownership.
 Not only will they be more likely to utilize the product itself, but they’ll be much more willing to talk about it to friends and family.
 One more diabolical way to spread the word of zero waste!

-Want the total script I use for each of these steps?
+Want the exact script of how this is all laid out?
 It’s available in my Zero Waste Workshop Guide.

 Workshop #1: no-sew bags

 You can only move away from plastic bags when you have an alternative – why not make your own super-simple bags from old t-shirts?
 These bags are quick and the act of creating the bag themselves makes participants much more likely to use them in the future.
 This workshop is great for kids or larger groups with a limited budget as old tees can be sourced for free from friends and family.